dillionfox/IDP_analysis/README.md

 intrinsically disordered proteins.
 Many functions piggyback off of MDTraj.
 This code has only been tested with Python 2.7.

-*A major update was just released pushed to github and this new version likely contains many bugs.
+*A major update was just pushed to github and this new version likely contains many bugs.
 The example at the bottom of "sa.py" should work provided you're running Python 2.7, have correctly formatted input files, and all of the dependencies.*